ditwoo/cpp-for-py/README.md

 Otherwise please check [python docs about virtual envs](https://docs.python.org/3/library/venv.html).

-Soo ... if you used Anaconda please do not forget to activate recentry created environment, <br>
+Soo ... if you are conda user (like me) please do not forget to activate recentry created environment, <br>
 you can do this with the following command:

 ```bash